 Click on the link

 below to obtain information to obtain a smoke detector free of charge

 from the Howell Area Fire Authority and Home Depot.

 The Township is

-offering recycling services for residents.
+the lower level at the Township Hall for paper, plastics and glass.
 We collect household batteries, used cell phones for LACASA and

 eyeglasses for the Lions.
 The collection place for these items is located in